 Having some simple worksheets around and things to do outside of sitting at the table makes for an easier learning environment.
 Less stress on everyone.

-Outdoor Alphabet Scavenger Hunt
+Outdoor Scavenger Hunt Printable

-Alphabet Scavenger Hunt List Printable
+How to Use this Alphabet Scavenger Hunt Free Printable

-Click here to print out this Outdoor Alphabet Scavenger Hunt Printable.
+Click here to print out this Outdoor Alphabet Scavenger Hunt Free Printable.
 Print it out on basic printer paper or cardstock.
 I’ve included the alphabet and lines behind each letter to fill in the blanks.

 Take the time to teach your kids about different leaves or plants during your nature scavenger hunt using the alphabet.